 Built on different levels over periods of time it now makes for wandering alleyways, winding steps leading to new levels and building style.

-Ostuni is very busy in the peak period of August, so to enjoy the best of this wonderful city travel in other months.
+Ostuni is very busy during the peak period of August, so to enjoy the best of this wonderful city travel in other months.